 Authenticity: the identity of the party creating the signature that applies to the document is certified.

-Non-repudiation (content commitment): the document signer cannot deny its involvement in creating and/or approving the document (depending on the context and signer role).
+Non-repudiation (content commitment): the document signer cannot deny its involvement in creating and/or approving the document (depending on the context and signer/seal creator role).

 Anteriority: associating a time-stamp to the signature, a proof that the signature (and therefore the signed document) existed before a certain point in time.

-[xmldsig] defines XML Signature processing rules and syntax to provide integrity and message authentication and/or signer authentication services for data of any type, whether located within the XML that includes the signature or elsewhere.
+XMLDSig [xmldsig] defines XML Signature processing rules and syntax to provide integrity and message authentication and/or signer authentication services for data of any type, whether located within the XML that includes the signature or elsewhere.
 [RFC3161] specifies a standard format for time-stamping that can be used with XMLDSig and XAdES.

-The [1999/93/EC] directive defines the following technology-neutral requirements that an electronic signature must meet to be considered an Advanced Electronic Signature (AdES) and have legal validity:

-it is uniquely linked to the signatory;

-it is capable of identifying the signatory;

-it is created using means that the signatory can maintain under his sole control; and

-it is linked to the data to which it relates in such a manner that any subsequent change of the data is detectable.

-The Qualified Signature (QS) is also defined as an AdES based on Qualified Certificates (QC) and Secure Signature Creation Devices for signing operations.
-In Europe, QS is equivalent to handwritten signature provided it is based on a QC issued by an accredited Certificate Service Provider.
-These references are provided only for informational use and refer to the framework defined in [1999/93/EC].

-XAdES extends XMLDSig to support AdES, but its adoption is not limited to an EU context, as similar requirements are in place in other countries.
-The introduction to [XAdES] reads, in part,

-The XML advanced electronic signatures defined in the present document will be built by incorporating to the XML signatures as defined in XMLDSIG one new ds:Object XML element containing the additional qualifying information.

 That XAdES is completely embedded in XMLDSig ensures that the UBL profiles for XMLDSig are sufficient to support XAdES.
-These profiles also support other existing or future extensions of XMLDSig that are completely embedded in XMLDSig syntax.
+These profiles can also support other existing or future extensions of XMLDSig that are completely embedded in XMLDSig syntax.
 These other possible UBL digital signature profiles may or may not use the XAdES extensions to XMLDSig.

-It is important to note that XAdES and XMLDSig define digital signature processing rules and syntax but do not cover the implementation of security measures required for an AdES, which are out of scope for UBL.

-Implementation may depend on local regulations in place and specific provisions set by the authority issuing the certificates supporting the signature.
-The implementer has to determine the set of requirements that apply to the specific context of use and determine accordingly the suitability of the standards and the specific profiles to be used.
-XAdES can help in fulfilling legal requirements, but this is not just a matter of correctly applying a technical standard.
-Users are advised to examine the regulations applicable to their specific context of use.
+Compliance of implementations of electronic signatures and seals, based on digital signature technologies, to a specific context may depend on local regulations in place and specific provisions set by the authority issuing the certificates supporting the electronic signature or seal.
+XAdES is designed to help in fulfilling legal requirements, but any aspect beyond specification of digital signature formats are out of scope of UBL.
+Users are advised to examine the specific policies of the authority that issued the certificate and regulations applicable to their specific context of use.

+The UBL digital signature implementation provides the following properties:

+A signed UBL document will be processed correctly by compliant UBL software (including UBL software that is not XMLDSig/XAdES aware) and by compliant XMLDSig/XAdES validation software (including software that is not UBL aware).

+No change is required for UBL or XMLDSig/XAdES syntaxes.

+The extension mechanism specified here supports any XMLDSig/XAdES form, leaving to the implementer the choice of the most appropriate one according to the specific legal framework or application context; support for signature profiles specified in [XAdES] is however recommended to improve interoperability (see 5.2.3).

 5.2.2 XML Signature Types

-An XML signature may be (non-exclusively) described (per XMLDSig and XAdES) as detached, enveloping, or enveloped.
+An XML signature is a [xmldsig] <ds:Signature> element and it may be (non-exclusively) described (per XMLDSig and XAdES) as detached, enveloping, or enveloped.

 Detached.
 The signature applies to content that is external to the <ds:Signature> element and can be identified via a URI or transform.
 Consequently, the signature is “detached” from the content it signs.
 This definition typically applies to separate data objects, but it also includes the case where the <ds:Signature> and signed data object are sibling elements residing within the same XML document.